 4. The database is designed to hold the data up to gigabytes, whereas data warehouses can store data up to terabytes.

-5. The database is used for query processing, whereas a data warehouse is used when there is a need for data analytics and decision making.
+5. The database is used for query processing, whereas a data warehouse is used when there is a need for data analytics and decision-making.

 Need for Database

 In the relational world, databases organize and manage database objects like tables, views, etc. Snowflake is a fully managed data warehouse that manages data centrally to perform faster analysis.
 In Snowflake, schema organizes the data stored in Snowflake, whereas the database logically groups the data.
-In contrast, schema logically arranges the database object like tables, views, etc. In Snowflake, the database and schema together comprise namespace.
+In contrast, schema logically arranges the database objects like tables, views, etc. In Snowflake, the database and schema together comprise a namespace.
 A namespace is explicitly required when you want to execute any operation on Snowflake.
 If the schema and database are already selected, then this parameter is optional.

 Snowflake Create Database Command